 Education in Mongolia

-The main objectives and implementation strategies in Mongolia’s education sector master plan by subsector are:
+The main objectives of Mongolia’s education sector master plan include:

 - Improve gross enrollment rate for preschool education by: